natelistrom/natelistrom.github.io/_posts/2024-05-07-beginning-middle-end-5.md

 **_Jurassic Park_**

 In _Jurassic Park_, Dr. Grant and the other experts marvel at the wonders of the park.
 But then they begin to explore the implications more seriously.
-They speculating about negative consequences.
+They speculate about negative consequences.

 Park owner John Hammond's grandchildren arrive.
 They're a test audience, representing the park's target market.
 Dr. Grant tries politely to avoid them.
 He ends up spending time with Dr. Malcolm instead, a man who wholeheartedly embraces the chaotic uncertainty of the future.
 Humorously, Dr. Malcolm's casual relationship with uncertainty makes Dr. Grant uncomfortable.